pietrobraione/sushi/README.md

 ### Deploying SUSHI

 Deploying SUSHI outside the build environment to a target machine is tricky.
 The `gradlew build` command will produce a SUSHI-Lib jar `runtime/build/libs/sushi-lib-<VERSION>.jar`, the JBSE jars in `jbse/build/libs` (refer to the JBSE project's README file for more information on them), and a jar for the main SUSHI application `master/build/libs/sushi-master-<VERSION>.jar`.
-You need to deploy them and all their dependencies.
-Moreover, `gradlew build` will produce an uber-jar `master/build/libs/sushi-master-<VERSION>-shaded.jar`, containing all the runtime dependencies excluded EvoSuite, `tools.jar`, the GLPK-Java jar file, and the native files (Z3 and the native parts of GLPK and GLPK-Java).
+Moreover, it will copy all the dependencies of the SUSHI-Lib, JBSE and SUSHI projects in `runtime/build/libs`, `jbse/build/libs`, and `master/build/libs` respectively.
+You need to deploy all of them plus the native files  (Z3 and the native parts of GLPK and GLPK-Java).
+The build process will also produce an uber-jar `master/build/libs/sushi-master-<VERSION>-shaded.jar`, containing all the runtime dependencies excluded EvoSuite, `tools.jar`, the GLPK-Java jar file, and the native files.
 Deploying based on the uber-jar is easier, but to our experience a setup based on the uber-jar is more crash-prone (on the other hand, using the uber-jar for JBSE is safe).

 Here follows detailed instructions for deploying SUSHI based on the plain jars: